 A homeowners deductible doesn’t typically go above $2,500.
 On average, deductibles can range between $500 and $1,000.
 You have the option to choose the deductible that you want when you purchase a policy.

 Is a $2,500 deductible good home insurance?

-It is if you can afford to pay $2,500 out of pocket in the event you need to file a claim.
-By having a high deductible, you will have a low premium which might be exactly what you are looking for.
+It’s if you can afford to pay $2,500 out of pocket if you need to file a claim.
+You will have a low premium with a high deductible, which might be exactly what you’re looking for.

 What should my home insurance deductible be?

 A homeowner will choose a flat rate of $1,000 deductible.
 This is a standard rate, but you can choose a lower or higher rate to suit your needs.

 How to avoid paying a home insurance deductible?

 Some homeowners policies offer a waiver of deductible if there is a significant loss.
 That’s usually the case if a fire destroys your home.
 You won’t have to pay the deductible if the loss exceeds a certain amount.